-First, make sure the administrator's email address is hosted at DreamHost.
-You can verify this by doing an MX record lookup using either of the following sites:
+First, make sure that the administrator's email address is hosted at DreamHost.
+You can verify this by looking up the MX records using either of the following sites:

 Once you've confirmed your email is hosted with DreamHost, you can proceed with spoofing the FROM address in a useful manner.

-Some WordPress contact forms created by plugins or themes have settings that let you completely control how emails are sent.
+Some WordPress contact forms that are created by plugins or themes have settings that let you completely control how emails are sent.
 Contact Form 7 is an example.
 You can use the plugin settings in the WordPress admin panel to send emails out with the name of the site visitor and an email address of a site admin, webmaster, or anyone associated with running the site:

 - From: [your-name] <email@example.com>